mbaudin47/numericalderivative/README.md

 - Compute exact step of third derivative from central F.D.
 - Structure the GeneralFiniteDifference class to make it consistent with other classes.
-  Move compute_optimal_step() into FiniteDifferenceOptimalStep or move
   Fix the constant in the optimal step.
   Make compute_indices() and compute_coefficients() as private
   methods: create new accessor methods.
   Initialize these attributes in the constructor.

-- Create an example for the DerivativeBenchmarkProblem() class.

-- Fix the autosummary of the "Methods" section.
-  Notice that it works for DerivativeBenchmarkProblem and fails for GillMurraySaundersWright.

 - Implement the method of:

 Shi, H. J. M., Xie, Y., Xuan, M. Q., & Nocedal, J. (2022).
 Adaptive finite-difference interval estimation for noisy derivative-free optimization. _SIAM Journal on Scientific Computing_, _44_(4), A2302-A2321.

-- Format the mathematical equations in FiniteDifferenceOptimalStep.